Skip to content

 If following advice and guidance it appears that the education is not suitable, we may try to work with you to find a school place.

-If a parent/carer then fails to enrol their child at a school of their choice, the local authority will be forced to refer to the Children Missing Education Officer for a School Attendance Order to be issued.
+If a parent/carer then chooses not to enrol their child at a school, the local authority will be forced to refer to the Children Missing Education Officer for a School Attendance Order to be issued.

 Contact us